Key Indicators and Triggers of Chronic Kidney Disease

 By Ryan Pauls

 Chronic kidney disease (CKD) is a serious condition that affects the kidneys’ ability to filter waste and excess fluids from the body.
 Over time, CKD can lead to kidney failure if not managed properly.
 Early detection is crucial, as it allows for treatment that may slow the progression of the disease.
-Let’s explore the key indicators and triggers of CKD, helping you recognize potential risks and signs early on.
+Let’s explore the key indicators and triggers of CKD.

 Chronic kidney disease is a gradual loss of kidney function.
 The kidneys are responsible for filtering blood, removing waste, balancing body fluids, and maintaining other important functions.